digiltd/oh-rtd-test/XBMC-Binding.md

 Documentation of the XBMC binding

+_**Note:** This Binding will be available in the upcoming 1.5 Release.
+For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Introduction

 This page describes the XBMC binding, which allows openhab items to receive realtime updates about information like player state and running media from one or more instances of xbmc.